ner0-m/elsa/CONTRIBUTING.md

 easier.

 1. A branch should be short-lived and specific for a feature or bugfix.
-If you think the single feature is to large, then split it into multiple partial features.
+If you think the single feature is too large, then split it into multiple partial features.
 It's absolutely acceptable to have a partial feature (e.g. which is not used anywhere yet) merged into the main branch.
 The next merge request can work on that.
 2. If during the development of a feature, `master` received updates, a `git rebase` should be